rohith10/ForwardPlus-InstantRadiosity/README.md

 The original scope of the project would have us implement additional rendering techniques, such as Forward+/Tiled forward and Tiled deferred rendering as part of the core project.
 However, in the course of implementation, we ran into multiple issues (not necessarily bugs) which took quite a lot of time to figure out how to get around.
 As a result, although we have implemented tiled forward shading, there are still issues that persist that need to be ironed out before we can get an acceptable result from it.

+We're also working on making the code less messier.
+Ah, deadlines.. ^_^

 ##Screenshots :

 ###Without Global Illumination